beginningofdays/inspirado-marketing/README.md

 ## Introduction<br/>
 The Aim of the project swas to create a Community Marketing Website.<br/>
-The Marketing Website named "Inspriado Marketing" offers information about community marketing and the business services offered. <br/>
-The primary goals of the website is to gather customer information and to inform the customer of inspirado marketing services<br/>
+The Marketing Website named "Inspriado Marketing" offers information about community marketing and the business services offered.The primary goals of the website is to gather customer information and to inform the customer of inspirado marketing services<br/>

 ## Website Structure
 ```text